Hebron in the Bible

 And his men that were with him did David bring up, every man with his household: and they dwelt in the cities of Hebron.

-And the time that David was king in Hebron over the house of Judah was seven years and six months.
+And the time that David was king in Hebron, over the house of Judah, was seven years and six months.

 And, Joab son of Zeruiah, and the servants of David, went out from Hebron and met, by the pool of Gibeon, together, - and they sat down, these, by the pool, on the one side, and, those, by the pool, on the other side.

-And they took up Asahel, and buried him in the sepulchre of his father, which was in Bethlehem.
+And they took up Asahel, and buried him in the sepulcher of his father, which was in Beth-lehem.
 And Joab and his men went all night, and they came to Hebron at break of day.

 And the sixth, Ithream, by Eglah David's wife.
 These were born to David in Hebron.

-And Abner also spake in the ears of Benjamin: and Abner went also to speak in the ears of David in Hebron all that seemed good to Israel, and that seemed good to the whole house of Benjamin.
+And Abner also spoke in the ears of Benjamin: and Abner went also to speak in the ears of David in Hebron all that seemed good to Israel, and that seemed good to the whole house of Benjamin.

-And they buried Abner in Hebron: and the king lifted up his voice, and wept at the grave of Abner; and all the people wept.
+And they buried Abner in Hebron: and the king lifted up his voice and wept at the grave of Abner; and all the people wept.

 And when Saul's son heard that Abner was dead in Hebron, his hands were feeble, and all the Israelites were troubled.

-And David commanded his young men, and they slew them, and cut off their hands and their feet, and hanged them up over the pool in Hebron.
-But they took the head of Ishbosheth, and buried it in the sepulchre of Abner in Hebron.
+And David commanded his young men, and they slew them, and cut off their hands and their feet, and hanged them over the pool in Hebron.
+But they took the head of Ish-bosheth, and buried it in the sepulcher of Abner in Hebron.

-Then came all the tribes of Israel to David unto Hebron, and spake, saying, Behold, we are thy bone and thy flesh.
+Then came all the tribes of Israel to David to Hebron, and spoke, saying, Behold, we are thy bone and thy flesh.

 So all the elders of Israel came to the king to Hebron; and king David made a league with them in Hebron before the LORD: and they anointed David king over Israel.